 Check out the beautiful wine bar and jewelry boutique Duong.
 The lovely patio is the perfect oasis for a quiet break and some Instagram shots.

 Eat a Bahn Mi (or two) at Madam Khanh – The Banh Mi Queen.
 It is hands down the best Bahn Mi in town.
 I’m drooling now just thinking about it!
 There’s a vegetarian option, which is delicious as well.
 We loved it so much that we wanted to eat there again the following evening, but when we arrived they told us they ran out of bread… the disappointment was real.
 We could only take the beautiful memory of that Bahn Mi with us, hoping that one day we can come back to Hoi An to have it again.

 We ate lunch and dinner at Morning glory three times during our stay.
 That says it all, right?
 The food here is fresh, flavourful and most of all, consistent.
 Whatever you order, you can trust it will be good.
-Our favourite dishes were the ‘Three Best Friends Spring Rolls’ and the papaya salad.
+Our favorite dishes were the ‘Three Best Friends Spring Rolls’ and the papaya salad.

 For a caffeine fix, check out Rosie’s Cafe, a hipster hangout tucked away behind the Japanese Bridge.
 The Vietnamese Iced Milk Coffee was superb (a bit strong though, so you may get jittery if you’re sensitive to caffeine).

 If you are more of a tea lover, don’t miss Reaching Out Tea House.
 It is run by hearing and speech impaired staff so the idea is to encourage less talking and more mindfulness.
 Spending 30 minutes here sipping on delicious tea felt like some sort of meditation.
 We loved it.